-Under the Lacey Act (18 U.S.C.
+Under a provision of the Lacey Act (18 U.S.C.
 42), any importation of injurious wildlife into the United States or its territories or possessions must be authorized under a permit issued by the U.S. Fish and Wildlife Service.
 In addition, for any injurious specimens listed in the code of federal regulations (50 CFR 16), transport between the continental United States, the District of Columbia, Hawaii, the Commonwealth of Puerto Rico, or any territory or possession of the United States by any means whatsoever must be authorized by the Service.

 If you are requesting authorization for activities that involve a species listed under the Endangered Species Act, you must complete Section E of application form 3-200-37a and include your responses with this application.

 For any activity involving species listed as injurious, submit this application to apply for importation or transportation of the species (including for educational purposes).

 To Complete This Form You Will Need the Following: